ChoralCloud/ChoralWeb/README.md

 Now overwrite the config file with the correct clientID and clientSecret (you will need to get them from google).

+Next open the docker-compose.yml file, and update the line STORM_REDIS_URI: <hostname where storm redis is exposed>

 Finally run the command

 `docker-compose up`